Atomium: Renovation (2004–2006)

-Though the Atomium depicts an iron unit cell, the spheres were originally clad with aluminium.
-Following the 2004–2006 renovation, however, the aluminium was replaced with stainless steel, which is primarily iron.
-Likewise, while the subject of Atomium was chosen to depict the enthusiasm of the Atomic Age, iron is not and cannot be used as fuel in nuclear reactions.

 Usage

-The Atomium, with over 600,000 visitors per year, is now the most popular tourist attraction in the capital of Europe, an art centre and an international symbol of Brussels and Belgium.
-In addition to its heritage value, it is also a cultural place.
+The Atomium, with over 600,000 visitors per year, is the most popular tourist attraction in Brussels, and acts as an international symbol of both the city and country.
+In addition to its heritage value, it is also a cultural venue and an arts centre.
 Over half of the building is dedicated to exhibitions with themes about Belgium and digital arts.